 Create a clear customer-oriented vision and communicate it to your staff.
 An easy way to do this is to develop a set of statements to define this vision clearly and succinctly.
 Include ways to exceed customers’ expectations as part of this vision.

-Some managers make this the first step in Improving the customer experience.
+Some managers make this the first step in improving the customer experience.
 Others make it the second step.
-Regardless of what step you make it, it’s critical that you define a clear customer-oriented vision that your staff accepts and adheres to.
+Regardless of what step you make, it’s critical that you define a clear customer-oriented vision that your staff accepts and adheres to.

 3. Get Rid Of Useless Processes